course-kit/nuxt-demo/README.md

 STRIPE_WEBHOOK_SECRET=whsec_juKuS....
 ```

 Now, start (or restart) the Netlify dev server.
-By default, this will be at port 8888
+This should use the default port value 8888.

 ```
 netlify dev
 ```

-In yet another terminal window, trigger a test event
+In yet another terminal window, trigger a test event:

 ```
 stripe trigger checkout.session.completed